 - Post photos of your vaccine card on social media because it includes personal health information (PHI) such as your name and your birthdate

-- Laminate the card in case there is a need for booster shots or more information to be added later
+- Laminate the card in case there is a need more information to be added later

 Still on the fence about getting your COVID-19 vaccine?
 Hear from more people who want you to know how important it is to be vaccinated, and why the cause is so near and dear to their hearts.